All our interactive charts on Global Extreme Poverty

 In the background paper accompanying the data, Castaneda et al. (2016) provide simple regression results and conclude that “After conditioning on other individual and household characteristics, having fewer than three children, having greater educational attainment, and living in an urban area are strongly and positively associated with economic well-being”.

-Interestingly, and perhaps also surprisingly, we can see from the visualization below that those with no education are now a distinct minority of the population.27 One thing this shows is that, despite improvements, the expansion of education around the world in the last decades has still not been enough to lift many households out of poverty.
+Interestingly, and perhaps also surprisingly, we can see from this visualization that those with no education are now a distinct minority of the population.29 One thing this shows is that, despite improvements, the expansion of education around the world in the last decades has still not been enough to lift many households out of poverty.

 Global estimates of child poverty are unfortunately not available.
 However, as we mentioned above, we can have a reasonable picture of this issue by looking at the estimates recently published by the World Bank using the Global Micro Database.